City-of-Helsinki/smbackend/mobility_data/README.md

 ```

 ### Outdoor gym devices
-Imports the outdoor gym devices from services.unit model. i.e., sets refrences by id to the services.unit model.
-The data is serialized from the services.unit model.
+Imports the outdoor gym devices from the services.unit model. i.e., sets references by id to the services.unit model.
+The data is then serialized from the services.unit model.
 ```
 ./manage.py import_outdoor_gym_devices
 ```